influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 ### Advanced controls

-For users needing stricter security around data access and risk mitigation measures, we recommend the following:
+Users needing stricter security around data access and risk mitigation measures should implement the following:

 - **Single sign-on (SSO)**.
   Authentication requests from a particular email domain can be routed to an Enterprise SSO provider for authentication before they are provided with a valid management token.
-  If you would like to set this up, please contact us at <sales@influxdata.com>.
+  If you would like to set this up, please contact <sales@influxdata.com>.
 - **Multi-factor authentication (MFA)**.
-  Currently, we can enable MFA via an Enterprise SSO connection.
+  InfluxData can enable MFA via an Enterprise SSO connection.
   MFA is then enabled on the user's Enterprise SSO authentication provider.
-  If you would like to set this up, please contact us at <sales@influxdata.com>.
+  If you would like to set this up, please contact <sales@influxdata.com>.
 - **Periodic Token rotation**.
-  We recommend that users periodically delete their current database tokens and create new tokens.
+  Users should periodically delete their current database tokens and create new tokens.

 ## Compliance and auditing

 InfluxDB Cloud is **SOC2 Type II** certified.
-To request a copy of our SOC2 Type II report, or for information on the ISO 27001 Information Security Management System, please email <sales@influxdata.com>.
+To request a copy of the SOC2 Type II report, or for information on the ISO 27001 Information Security Management System, contact <sales@influxdata.com>.